Murder, Manslaughter & Homicide Lawyer in Westchester County, NY & the Surrounding Areas

 - Manslaughter and murder

 Unlike other violent criminal offenses that are codified with specific charges and penalties, hate crimes are an “elevator” of an offense.
-That means that, if the accused is convicted of a hate crime, regardless of whether it’s a misdemeanor or felony offense, the charges and penalties can be elevated one category higher due to the hate crime status.
+That means that if the accused is convicted of a hate crime, regardless of whether it’s a misdemeanor or felony offense, the charges and penalties can be elevated to one category higher due to the hate crime status.

 Arson